Agoric/dapp-oracle/chainlink-agoric/README.md

 This will create and start 3 Chainlink nodes, with an adapter and EI connected to each.

-It will instruct you to provision 3 different addresses, which you can do via `ag-cosmos-helper tx swingset provision-one <node-name> <addr>`.
+It will attempt to provision 3 different Agoric addresses, which if you used a non-local chain you can do manually via `ag-cosmos-helper tx swingset provision-one <node-name> <addr>`.

 ### Start/stop